It's the moooooost wonderful tiiiiime of the yeeeeear!

 We already live in a world where strangers and the media at large feel comfortable commenting on our meals and judging us for what we eat.
 It's really unhelpful when the people we love add to this problem.

 Bottom line: keep your eyes on your own plate, and only make food a topic of discussion to the extent you want to talk about the taste, texture, smell, or look of a dish.

-2. “She really shouldn’t be wearing that.
-It’s not flattering.”
+2. “They really shouldn't be wearing that.
+It's not flattering.”

 Oh, hi!
-In case you haven’t heard, we will no longer stand for the word “flattering” being used as a stand-in for “covering the body parts I don’t want to see.”
-Because that shit is rooted in fatphobia and reinforces unattainable standards of beauty like woah.
+In case you haven't heard, we will no longer stand for the word “flattering” being used as a stand-in for “covering the body parts I don't want to see.”
+Because that shit is rooted in fatphobia and purity culture and reinforces unattainable standards of beauty like woah.

-I’d also suggest examining closely why you feel so strongly that another person shouldn’t wear certain items of clothing.
-Is it possible you’re projecting some feelings of your own onto that person about what bodies “should” look like and how people need to “earn” the right to wear certain clothing?
-If you feel the urge to make a comment, don’t, and try unpacking the reasons why instead.
+I'd also suggest examining why you feel so strongly that another person shouldn't wear certain items of clothing.
+Is it possible you're projecting some feelings of your own onto that person about what bodies “should” look like and how people need to “earn” the right to wear certain clothing?
+If you feel the urge to make a comment, don't, and try unpacking the reasons why you wanted to in the first place instead.

 3. “I need to burn off that pumpkin pie.”

 Diet culture has made holiday meals synonymous with methods for “burning off” those meals.
-In fact, some people are so fearful of holiday eating that they compulsively over exercise around the holidays.
-But please, for the love of all that is good, stop exercising as penance for the food that you ate or plan to eat.
+In fact, some people are so fearful of holiday eating that they compulsively overexercise around the holidays.
+But please, for the love of all that is merry, stop exercising as penance for the food that you ate or plan to eat.